Plant Protein vs. Animal Protein: What's the Difference?

 Here's a deeper dive into why getting enough animal protein is important for your overall health.

-Before answering the question of why animal proteins are so important, we need to understand what determines protein quality.
+Before answering the question of why animal proteins are so important for good health, we need to understand what determines the quality of a source of protein.
 There are two main factors to consider: the amino acid profile of the protein and the bioavailability of the protein.
 [1]

 All proteins are made up of strings of amino acids such as histidine, isoluecine, lysine, and valine.
 When we eat a protein, our bodies break the protein down to its amino acids, and then we use these amino acids to build the proteins that our bodies need.
-Of the 20 common amino acids, nine are considered essential, as we need to get them from our diet since we cannot synthesize them ourselves.
+Of the 20 common amino acids, nine are considered “essential” because our bodies cannot synthesize them and so we need to get them from the foods we eat.
 The quality of the protein we consume is partially determined by whether it contains all of these essential amino acids and how closely it has them in the ratios we need.
 This is referred to as the amino acid profile of a protein.

 Just as important is the bioavailability of a protein.
-A protein source may contain all of the essential amino acids, but if it's hard for our digestive systems to break down that protein and absorb those amino acids, then the protein has a low bioavailability.
+A protein source may contain all of the essential amino acids, but if it’s hard for our digestive systems to break down that protein and absorb those amino acids, then the protein isn’t a great source for us.
+The protein source is said to have a low bioavailability.

 A high-quality protein has both a good profile of essential amino acids and those amino acids are highly bioavailable for breakdown and absorption.

-Three of the essential amino acids — isoleucine, leucine, and valine — are called branched-chain amino acids and are extremely important for muscle health, which affects metabolic health.
-Unfortunately, plant protein is typically low in these three essential amino acids.
+Three of the essential amino acids—isoleucine, leucine, and valine—are called branched-chain amino acids and are extremely important for muscle health, which affects metabolic health.
+Unfortunately, plant-based protein sources are typically low in these three essential amino acids.

 While we all need protein, some of us need a little more than others, like athletes and older adults.
 In fact, evidence from the PROT-AGE Study Group show that older adults need more dietary protein than younger adults to support good health, promote recovery from illness, and maintain function.
-[2] This increase is due to age-related changes in protein metabolism, such as high splanchnic extraction and declining anabolic responses to ingested protein.
+[2] This age-related increased need for protein is due to age-related changes in protein metabolism, such as high splanchnic extraction and declining anabolic responses to ingested protein.

 When differentiating between plant protein and animal protein, it is most pertinent to look at the essential amino acid profile, and particularly the branched-chain amino acids.
 As an example, the adult recommended daily allowance (RDA) for leucine is 42 mg/kg body weight, which is 2.94 grams for a 70 kg person.
 [3] That RDA can be accomplished with the consumption of just 100 grams of beef skirt steak—that’s only a 3.5-ounce steak.
 [4] You would have to eat twice the amount of firm tofu or almost five times the amount of canned navy beans to obtain the RDA for leucine!
-And that still doesn't address how adequately that tofu or canned beans supply the other essential amino acids.
+And those quantities still don’t consider whether tofu or canned beans supply the other essential amino acids, never mind the fact that soy and legumes are unhealthy.

 Similarly, you would have to eat over 2.5 times the amount of pumpkin seeds compared to beef skirt steak to obtain the same amount of lysine.

-While mixing plant foods can accomplish a complete RDA for the essential amino acids (so long as you understand how to accomplish this), it requires you to consume both more calories and more carbohydrates, which can be problematic if you're looking to improve metabolic health.
+While mixing plant foods can meet the RDA for essential amino acids (so long as you have a strong understanding of the best plant-based proteins and how to mix them), it requires you to consume a much larger quantity of those plant foods, which of course means consuming a lot more calories and more carbohydrates.
+That can be problematic if you’re looking to improve metabolic health conditions like insulin-resistance or diabetes.

 To put it into perspective: we can compare animal and plant protein sources using the DIAAS protein quality rating which factors in both the amino acid profile of a protein and it's bioavailability.
 The lowest animal protein is chicken at 108, and the highest plant protein is chickpeas at 83.
 [5, 6]